K1DBO/slice-master-6000/README.md

   --radio RADIO
          IP Address of the radio to connect to.
 For use on a routed VPN only.

+  --station STATION
+  	 Name of Multi-Flex station to bind to.
 ```

 # Trouble Shooting